What Are Humanities Classes?

 Humanities-related courses are part of most undergraduate degree program curricula, and students may also choose to major in this field.
 Students who choose to major in humanities can pursue a broad range of career options after completing their degrees.

 At the graduate level, students delve more deeply into art and cultural theory and interpretation.
 They may do scholarly research, write a thesis or dissertation, and participate in advanced seminars.
 There are many graduate degrees within the humanities field, but Master's of Humanities programs are also available.

 Opportunities for study abroad may be available at both undergraduate and graduate levels.
 Common concepts taught in humanities courses include:

 Western Culture Course

-This overview course introduces students to the various developments in the art, literature, music, philosophy and architecture of Western culture.
-Major eras covered include Medieval, Early Renaissance and Byzantine.
-Class discussion and lectures address the similarities and differences in moral and ethical values in Western culture throughout the ages.
+This overview course introduces students to the various developments in the art, literature, music, philosophy, and architecture of Western culture.
+Major eras covered include Medieval, Early Renaissance, and Byzantine.
+Class discussions and lectures address the similarities and differences in moral and ethical values in Western culture throughout the ages.

 World Mythology Course

 Myths can be viewed as a reflection of the ideals and values of a culture.
 This course studies the legends, myths, and folktales of many different cultures throughout the ages as depicted in art, literature, and drama.
 Although myths of any culture in the world can be studied, some of the more common include those of Greek, Roman, Egyptian, Norse, African, and Asian cultures.